SBA Loan Credit Score Requirements: Do You Qualify?

 The SBA offers four government lines of credit called CAPLines — working capital, contract, seasonal and builders — each used for specific purposes.
 For example, the builders line of credit offers capital to construction companies, and the seasonal line of credit helps business owners meet rising demand during peak seasons.

 CAPLine amounts can extend up to $5 million with terms up to 10 years.
 The interest rate can be fixed (up to Prime + 8.0%) or variable (up to Prime + 4.75%).
 There is no hard credit score minimum for CAPLines, but a score of at least 680 can increase your likelihood of approval.

 The SBA Export Express loan program offers fast funding for exporters looking to start or expand their enterprise.
-The maximum loan amount is $1 million but will decrease to $500,000 after October 2021.
+The maximum loan amount is $500,000.
 Interest rates can range from Prime + 4.5% to Prime + 6.5% depending on the loan amount with terms up to seven years if used as a line of credit, or up to 25 years if used as a term loan.

-The SBA’s Export Working Capital loan offers financing of up to $5 million to export companies, which can be used for working capital, inventory, the production of export goods or services and more.
+The SBA Export Working Capital loan offers financing of up to $5 million to export companies, which can be used for working capital, inventory, the production of export goods or services and more.
 You’ll work with the lender to determine interest rates.
 The loan must be repaid after one year if used as a line of credit.

 Lenders do not rely solely on credit scores when reviewing applications for export loans.
 They might use business credit scoring models that look at your character, experience and credit history.